skwidy/guillaume-odier/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---

-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
-We are happy to talk.
+Happy to talk about Captain Data, entrepreneurship, fundraising, tech, product, sales...

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send us a message using the form below or send a DM on [LinkedIn](https://linkedin.com/in/guillaumeodier)